blakepettersson/rustiful/README.md

 ```

 Once we have built the chain, we add it to the Iron constructor and start the web server.
 The resource path is the
-pluralized and hyphenated name of the resource type name, in lower-case (TODO: Add an attribute that can override
+pluralized and hyphenated name of the resource type name, in lower-case.
+In the case of the example above that means
-the default resource name).
-In the case of the example above that means that the routes are the following:
+that the routes are the following:

 ```
 GET /todos